Autistic behavior can be troubling and even burdensome for children with autism as well as their parents.

 Next, I’ll give a short summary of other articles about autistic behavior with links to each one.

-So before you read any of the other articles about behavior (most will be coming soon), I highly recommend that you read the first two articles outlining reasons for behavior challenges in children with autism (coming very soon).
+So before you read any of the other articles about autistic behavior, my suggestion is to read the first three articles outlining causes for behavior challenges in children with autism.